memgraph/docs/gqlalchemy/how-to-guides/query-builder/graph-projection.md

 query_builder.execute()
 ```

-Which executes this Cypher query:
+The above code executes the following Cypher query:
 ```Cypher
 MATCH p=(:LABEL0)-[:TYPE0 | :TYPE1]->(:LABEL1)
 WITH project(p) AS graph
 CALL test_query_module(graph, "arg0", 5)
 ```

-This query makes use of a subgraph containing all nodes labeled `LABEL0` that
+This query uses a subgraph containing all nodes labeled `LABEL0`
-are connected via edge `TYPE0` or `TYPE1` (or both) to nodes labeled `LABEL1`.
+connected with relationships `TYPE0` or `TYPE1` (or both) with nodes labeled `LABEL1`.